Home & School Association

 We welcome the involvement of student families and our parish family!
 Please consider giving your time and talents to one of our many activities or fundraisers.

-Fundraisers like fall and spring flower sales, Santa Shop, Magical Night of Giving, and the book fair provide much needed funds for the school, which means improved educational materials and equipment for your child’s classroom.
+Fundraisers like fall and spring flower sales, Santa Shop, and the book fair provide much needed funds for the school, which means improved educational materials and equipment for your child’s classroom.
 We even try to fund teacher wish lists when possible!
 Volunteering to organize one of these fundraisers or encouraging friends and family to participate in them is a great way to get involved in your child’s education.

 Home and School also sponsors fun and educational activities around events like Catholic Schools Week, TV Turnoff Week, and Right to Read Week—all of which enrich the academic experience.
 Without parent involvement and committees to run these events, they would not happen.